This is the multi-page printable view of this section. Click here to print.

 8.4 - Signing and notarization

-RsyncUI is digitally signed with my Apple Developer Certificate and notarized (https://support.apple.com/en-us/HT202491) by Apple.
-This verification process ensures that the application is free from malicious code and will seamlessly integrate with Apple’s Gatekeeper technology.
-Upon opening either a new or updated application for the first time, Apple will issue a notification.
+RsyncUI is digitally signed with my Apple Developer Certificate and notarized by Apple.
+This verification ensures the application is free from malicious code and works with Gatekeeper.
+When opening a new or updated app for the first time, Apple will display a notification.

 9 - Parameters to rsync